 The Charter and the Framework Agreement provide the constitutional basis for the BBC.
 The BBC is governed by a Board, which is responsible for the strategic and creative direction of the BBC and is responsible for the proper, effective and independent exercise of all the functions of the BBC in accordance with the provisions of the Charter and the Framework Agreement.
 Led by the Director-General, the Executive Committee is responsible for the operational management of the BBC, which includes directors from across the BBC.

 The BBC is required to issue TV Licences and collect the licence fee under the Communications Act 2003 (opens in a new window).
 "TV Licensing” is a trade mark used by companies contracted by the BBC to administer the collection of television licence fees and enforcement of the television licensing system.
-The majority of the administration of TV Licensing is contracted to Capita Business Services Ltd (‘Capita’).
+The majority of the administration of TV Licensing is contracted to Capita Business Services Limited (‘Capita’).
 Over-the counter services are provided by PayPoint plc (‘PayPoint’) in the UK, and by the Post Office in the Isle of Man and Channel Islands.
-Target Group (‘Target’) is the supplier for the Simple Payment Plan.
-Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Havas Media.
+Target Group Limited (‘Target’) is the supplier for the Simple Payment Plan.
+Marketing and printing services are contracted to RAPP Limited (formerly Proximity London Limited).
+Media services are contracted to Havas Media Limited .
 The BBC is a public authority in respect of its television licensing functions and retains overall responsibility.

 The BBC’s contracts with companies engaged to administer the television licensing system are managed by the BBC’s TV Licensing Management Team.
 The team sits within the BBC’s Chief Customer Officer Group, and ultimately reports to the BBC’s Executive Committee.